Beilinson's conjecture on K3 surfaces with an involution: Finite dimensionality in the sense of Roitman and

 \section{Finite dimensionality in the sense of Roitman and $\CH_0$}

 First, we recall the notion of finite dimensionality in the sense of Roitman \cite{R1}.

-\begin{definition} Let $X$ be a smooth projective variety on $\bar{\mathbb{Q}}$ and let $P$ be a subgroup of $\CH_0(X)$, then we will say that $P$ is finite-dimensional in the Roitman sense, if there exist a smooth projective variety $W$ and a correspondence $\Gamma$ on $W\times X$, such that $P$ is contained in the set $\{\Gamma_*(w)|w\in W\}$. \end{definition} The following proposition is due to Roitman \cite{R1} and also to Voisin \cite{Voi} over $\CC$.
+\begin{definition} Let $X$ be a smooth projective variety on $\bar{\mathbb{Q}}$ and let $P$ be a subgroup of $\CH_0(X)$, then we will say that $P$ is finite-dimensional in the Roitman sense, if there exist a smooth projective variety $W$ and a correspondence $\Gamma$ on $W\times X$, such that $P$ is contained in the set $\{\Gamma_*(w)|w\in W\}$. \end{definition}

+The following proposition is due to Roitman \cite{R1} and also to Voisin \cite{Voi} over $\CC$.
 We give a proof of it on $\bar{\QQ}$.
-This is crucial as we are working on countable fields.
+This is crucial as we are working on countable algebraically closed fields.

-\begin{theorem} Let $S$ be a smooth, projective surface over $\bar{\QQ}$ of irregularity zero consisting of infinitely many rational curves.
-Assume that the image of $Z_*$ from $\CH_0(S)$ to $\CH_0(S)$ is finite-dimensional in the Roitman sense.
-Then the map $Z_*$ from ${\CH_0(S)}_{hom}$ to $\CH_0(S)$ factors was mapped through the zero map. \end{theorem}
+\begin{theorem} Let $S$ be a smooth projective surface over $\bar{\QQ}$ of zero irregularity consisting of infinitely many rational curves.
+Let $Z$ be a correspondence on $S\times S$.
+Assume that the image of $Z_*$ from $\CH_0(S)_{hom}$ to $\CH_0(S)$ is finite-dimensional in the Roitman sense.
+Then the map $Z_*$ from ${\CH_0(S)}_{hom}$ to $\CH_0(S)$ is the zero map. \end{theorem}

-\begin{proof} By the definition of finite dimensionality in the sense of Roitman there exist a smooth projective variety $W$ and a correspondence $\Gamma$ on $W\times S$, such that the image of $Z_*$ is contained in the set $\Gamma_*(W)$.
-Let $C\subset S$, be a smooth projective curve obtained by taking smooth multi-sections of $S$.
-Then by the Lefschetz hyperplane section theorem the Jacobian of $C$, maps surjectively onto $\Alb(S)=0$.
-Now we have the following lemma about $J(C)$
+\begin{proof} By the definition of finite dimensionality in the sense of Roitman, there exist a smooth projective variety $W$ and a correspondence $\Gamma$ on $W\times S$, such that the image of $Z_*$ is contained in the set $\Gamma_*(W)$.
+Let $C\subset S$, be a general smooth projective curve obtained by taking a smooth hyperplane section of $S$.
+Now we have the following lemma about $J(C)$.